Multi-zone trapped-ion qubit control in an integrated photonics QCCD device

 \section{Stray charge compensation and waveform diagnosis}

-A crucial step in the experiments described in section \ref{sec:multizoneRamsey} is the transport of ions between the two locations.
-In the trap we used, the grating couplers face the surface through cutouts in the electrodes, creating windows of exposed dielectric visible in \aref{fig:setup}(b).
+A crucial step in the experiments described in \aref{sec:multizoneRamsey} is the transport of ions between the two locations.
+In our trap, the grating couplers face the surface through cutouts in the electrodes, creating windows of exposed dielectric visible in \aref{fig:setup}(b).
 In these regions, as well as in the gaps between the electrodes, the electrical potential is not controlled by DC voltage sources and hence they are obvious candidates for the creation of undesired potentials due to localized stray charges.
 In our experiments, a particular challenge is that the presence of those charged regions affects the performance of transport operations, for which we devise strategies to quantify and mitigate their effect.

 To transport the ion, we execute a pre-programmed sequence of time-dependent voltages, or waveform, on the trap DC electrodes.
-The waveform is synthesized by solving a quadratic optimization problem that, starting from a model of the potential generated by each electrode when a unit voltage is applied, calculates the total potential as their linear combination weighted by their voltages.
-The waveforms are optimized to satisfy a set of physical objectives, such as a predefined transport trajectory or a constraint on the maximum voltage output.
+The waveform is synthesized by solving a quadratic optimization problem.
+Starting from a model of the potential generated by each electrode when a unit voltage is applied, the program calculates the voltages that best reproduce the total potential required at each timestep, including a set of physical objectives such as a predefined transport trajectory or a constraint on the maximum voltage output.
 The electrode potentials are calculated analytically in the gapless approximation \cite{House2008}, with formulas synthesized for an approximation to our electrode geometry using the Mathematica package \emph{SurfacePattern} \cite{surfacepattern}.
+In this manuscript we refer to the formulas describing the potentials as the \textit{trap model}.
 Our code for the generation and analysis of the waveforms has been released as an open-source Python package \cite{Mordini_pytrans}.
 Further details on the hardware setup are described in \aref{appendix:transport}.

-The transport sequence for these experiments moves the ion between Zones 1 and 2 along a heuristic sigmoid trajectory.
+The transport sequence for these experiments moves the ion between Zones 1 and 2 along a heuristic sigmoid trajectory \cite{negnevitski_thesis_2018}.
 The speed is limited by low-pass filtering of the voltages applied to the trap, implemented with two sets of filters with a combined cutoff of \SI{30}{\kilo\hertz}.
 We aim for the transport to be as fast as our filter electronics allow while maintaining a constant axial frequency of \SI{1.9}{\mega\hertz} along the trajectory.